Our Appraisers

 Or, please send an email to all our judges detailing your request.

 Paul Hendley Ph.D.
 LRPS CPAGB I am a retired scientist who spent 60+ years believing I did not have an artistic bone in my body.
-Having seriously adopted photography at retirement, I have found it allows people like me to create something they (and others) can feel is beautiful.
-This has been eye-opening and very satisfying and, coming from a science background, it has been illuminating to start to learn the extent to which photographs can play directly on the emotions irrespective of their technical characteristics.
+Having seriously adopted photography at retirement, I found it allows people like me to create something they (and others) can feel is beautiful.
+This has been eye-opening and very satisfying and, coming from a science background, it has been illuminating to learn the extent to which photographs – irrespective of their technical characteristic – can play directly on the emotions.
 An OU course helped me grasp the technical basics and I read extensively and attended many workshops etc. to extend my skills and knowledge culminating in my successful LRPS panel and CPAGB assessments.
-I am actively trying to expand my photography across genres but my comfort zone still lies in macro work.
+Even now, after 10 years of hard work on my photography, I am still learning every day and try to take opportunities that allow me to expand my photography across more genres.
+My Flickr page gives a sense of my weird interests at https://www.flickr.com/photos/139494361@N04/ and I occasionally post on Vero (@phendley ) and Instagram (https://www.instagram.com/phendleyimages/ and https://www.instagram.com/phendleystreet ).

 Paul can be contacted via his Club email or through the usual channels for booking judges.

-I was aware that there is a lack of female judges in the SCPF and had it in the back of my mind that perhaps I might go down that route sometime in the future, however, the opportunity presented itself much sooner than I had planned and so I jumped at the chance and qualified as a Level 1 Judge in June 2022.
+I was aware that there is a lack of female appraisers in the SCPF and had it in the back of my mind that perhaps I might go down that route sometime in the future.
+However, the opportunity presented itself much sooner than I had planned and so I jumped at the chance.
+After a couple of months training, I qualified as a Level 1 Appraiser in June 2022 and was promoted to Level 2 in 2023.

 Gladys can be contacted via the usual channels for booking judges or via the group email for judges above.